hdrpknc/Reference-work/extension.md

 - open service project
 - double click on `Entity Types`
 - copy the `ABAP Structure Type Name` for the entity you wish to add fields to
+- call `se80` and search for the development object `ABAP Structure Type Name`